Selectmen Appointed Committees & Application

 The role of the 5 member Cable Advisory Committee is to ensure the provisions of the town’s 3 cable television contracts are implemented, serve as a liaison between cable customers and the cable companies providing feedback and acting in the role of ombudsman and to act in an advisory capacity to the Board of Selectmen and town Manager for issues that may require direct intervention of town administration.
 The town currently provides a cable franchise license to Comcast, RCN, and Verizon.
 Satellite television providers are not required to have a license.

-Community Development CommitteeThe Center for Disease Control (CDC) works in cooperation with the Community and Economic Development Department to work to complete the following:
+Community Development CommitteeThe Community Development Committee works in cooperation with the Community and Economic Development Department to work to complete the following:

 - Satisfy the citizen participation requirements of the Housing and Community Development Act of 1974